cutecatfann/cutecatfann/README.md

 - [CKY Python Parser](https://github.com/cutecatfann/CKY-Python-Parser): An optimized CKY parser built for fun to explore algorithms and data structures.
 I enjoy diving into computational linguistics and theory.

----

-## 🌱 What I'm Currently Up To

-- Working on my skills as a Full Stack Engineer, focusing on delivering high-quality user experiences.
-I'm working on improving my design skills as well as hard tech skills
-- Currently I'm continuing to improve my Go coding skills

----

 <div align="center">